 Court Remands Ogun Speaker, Oluomo, Others over Alleged N4.1bn Fraud

-Justice Daniel Osiagor of the Federal High Court in Lagos, yesterday, remanded Speaker of the Ogun State House Assembly, Olakunle Oluomo and two other principal officers of the House in the custody of the Economic and Financial Crimes Commission (EFCC) over alleged N4.4billion fraud.
+Justice Daniel Osiagor of the Federal High Court in Lagos, yesterday remanded the Speaker of the Ogun State House Assembly, Olakunle Oluomo and two other principal officers of the House in the custody of the Economic and Financial Crimes Commission (EFCC) over alleged N4.4billion fraud.

 Olomu, was arraigned alongside the Director of Finance of the State Assembly, Oladayo Samuel, and the Clerk of the House, Adeyemo Taiwo.